Categories

 —Eric T. Miller

-8 replies on “Q&A With Shipping News’ Jason Noble”
+8 replies on “A Conversation With Shipping News’ Jason Noble”

 When I met Kris Kristofferson, he described the first time he met Johnny Cash – he said (something to the effect of) “….
 I just kinda stood there and looked up, like looking a giant tree.”
 To be honest, that’s the way I felt the first time I met Jason Noble – he was like a giant tree, rooted, branches reaching for stars yet undiscovered in the blue-black liquid sky.
 He still is that way to me, more than ever.
 For myself (as an Artist/Poet) Jason is a giant tree – his ethic is second to none, his presence understated yet unmissable.
 Stare into a tree long enough and you see its seasons, see birds resting in its branches, and see new eggs crack open and hatch to take flight.
 Mr. Noble continues to inspire.